Hultan/chessImager/readme.md

 * Fix Move (foundations implemented)
 * rendererRankAndFile should use getSquareBox for RankAndFileInSquare
 * in the readme.md file we are using WP and wp.
 Check if we handle capitalization of the piece tags.
-* Context should have a SetOrder method to change the render order
 *
 ## Possible future todo:s
 * Implement PGN : White player, Black player, move count etc